Women are redefining, reinventing and reigniting the music industry on their own terms

 Visibility is one of the most critical and helpful aspects.

 International Women's Day has a WOMEN CREATIVES focus as one of its targeted MISSIONS.
 The aim is to help increase the visibility of women creatives and promote their work so they gain more recognition, commercial projects and awards.
-Read about some of the women creative competitions and activity here.

 Supporting up and coming creative talent